sourcegraph/sourcegraph-public-snapshot/doc/dev/architecture/index.md

 ## Infrastructure

 - [sourcegraph/infrastructure](https://sourcegraph.com/github.com/sourcegraph/infrastructure) contains Terraform configurations for Cloudflare DNS and Site 24x7 monitoring, as well as build steps for various docker images.
+Only private docker images should be added here, public ones belong in the main repository.
 - [sourcegraph/deploy-sourcegraph](https://github.com/sourcegraph/deploy-sourcegraph) contains YAML that can be used by customers to deploy Sourcegraph to a Kubernetes cluster.
   - [sourcegraph/deploy-sourcegraph-dot-com](https://github.com/sourcegraph/deploy-sourcegraph-dot-com) is a fork of the above that is used to deploy to the Kubernetes cluster that serves https://sourcegraph.com.